nervosnetwork/rfcs/rfcs/0001-positioning/0001-positioning.md

 Take for example cryptocurrency exchanges - countries such as Japan and Singapore have issued licenses to exchanges and created regulatory requirements.
 A compliant exchange or a branch of a global exchange could build a layer 2 trading chain, import user identities and assets and then conduct legal business in accordance with local regulatory requirements.

 Issuance and transaction of real-world assets become possible within a layered blockchain construction.
-Real-world assets can flow to the blockchain ecosystem through a regulated layer 2 side-chain to the permissionless layer 1 blockchain, allowing these assets access to the largest ecosystem of composable, decentralized financial services and maximized value.
+Real-world assets can flow to the blockchain ecosystem through a regulated layer 2 side-chain to the permissionless layer 1 blockchain, allowing these assets access to the largest ecosystem of composable, decentralized financial services.

-In the future, the Nervos Network will also use these kind of layer 2 side-chains and applications as the foundation of large-scale user adoption, in cooperation with leading companies in this space.
+In the future, it is expected that the Nervos Network will also use layer 2 side-chains and applications as the foundation of large-scale user adoption, in cooperation with leading companies in this space.

 # References